umbraco/Umbraco.AuthorizedServices/README.md

 ###### ApiKeyProvision

 For `ApiKey` authentication methods, options for passing the API key need to be set, by specifying a method: `HttpHeader` or `QueryString` and the name for the key holding the value.

+You can also provide additional parameters that will be included in the querystring or headers via the `AdditionalParameters` dictionary.

 ###### ClientId *